telerik/fiddler-docs/knowledge-base/FiddlerScript/AddColumns.md

 The BindUIColumn Attribute
 --------------------------

 To fill a custom column, add a method labeled with the **BindUIColumn** attribute.
-Fiddler will run the method on each session to fill the custom column.
+Fiddler Classic will run the method on each session to fill the custom column.
 (To avoid exceptions, be sure that your method is robust and checks to ensure that objects exist before use!)
 For example: